shaon2016/ProListDialog/README.md

 # ProListDialog
-This dialog shows a list of item.
-It uses Recycler View to show the items
+A simple library to show a list of items in a dialog.
+It uses the recyclerview to show the items in a dialog.

 Add it in your root build.gradle at the end of repositories: